OxfordSemantic/AdvancedWorkshop/README.md

 ## How to use the Workshop

-1. Start RDFox, either using `start.rdfox` script or the `start-rdfox.ipynb` in the `notebooks` folder.
+1. Start RDFox, either using `start.rdfox` script or the `StartRDFox.ipynb` in the `notebooks` folder.

 2. Open an exercise notebook and follow the instructions within.